-- The Next Hop is set to the next hop of the NVE route (i.e., the VN address of the NVE). - The extended community list in the new route is set to the union of:
+- The Next Hop is set to the next hop of the NVE route (i.e., the VN address of the NVE). - The extended community list in the new route is set to the union of: - Any extended communities in the original BGP route - Any extended communities in the NVE route bgp-direct-to-nve-groups routes

-- Any extended communities in the original BGP route - Any extended communities in the NVE route - An added route-origin extended community with the next hop of the original BGP route is added to the new route.
+- An added route-origin extended community with the next hop of the original BGP route is added to the new route.
 The value of the local administrator field defaults 5226 but may be configured by the user via the roo-ec-local-admin parameter. - The Tunnel Encapsulation attribute is set to the value of the Tunnel Encapsulation attribute of the NVE route, if any.